equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

     102

-It is of course not very useful that all the realization simulations evaluate the same mode.
+It is of course not very useful that all the realization simulations evaluate the same model.
 In the next step we will use ERT to automatically sample parameters for the realizations (i.e. coefficients for the polynomials), and read them in the ``poly_eval.py`` script.

 Creating parameters
 -------------------
 In order to set up parameters in ERT, we need to create a file with description of the distribution of the parameters.
-This is called the priors.
-Then we specify where ERT can find this file, and how to instantiate it into each simulation runpath via templating mechanism.
+These are called the priors.
+Then we specify where ERT can find this file, and how to instantiate it into each simulation runpath via a templating mechanism.
 The templating mechanism lets you specify a file in the format you desire, in which ERT will put the parameters by replacing certain placeholders with the actual parameters sampled from the distributions.

 Adding prior distributions
 **************************
-To description the prior distributions, create a file ``coeff_priors`` with the following content:
+To define the prior distributions, create a file ``coeff_priors`` with the following content:

     .. include:: with_parameters/coeff_priors
         :code:

-In this file we list each parameter line by line.
+Each parameter is specified on a separate line.
 The first part of a line is the name of the parameter.
 Following this is the type of distribution we want to sample the parameter from.
 Here we choose a uniform distribution.
 Following the distribution type, are the arguments describing the distribution.
 In the